-While, of course, looks and appearance are not everything, personally, I feel at my most confident when I’m well-groomed.
+While looks and appearance are not everything, personally, I feel at my most confident when I’m well-groomed.
 For me, that mostly means that my hair is on point, I’ve shaved my bits, and I’ve picked out an outfit that’s stylish yet comfortable.
-Not much effort involved, but these three things help me to feel at my best.
+Not much effort is involved, but these three things help me to feel at my best.

 The truth is, when we feel good in ourselves, it reflects through our energy and persona.
 We feel more confident and outgoing.
 We worry less about what others are thinking about us.
 And consequently, we help put those around us at ease as well.

 In the name of getting laid, do whatever it is YOU need to do to help you feel at your best.
-Go for a spray tan, paint your nails, neck half a bottle of wine, you know, that kind of thing.
+Go for a spray tan, wear sexy lingerie, neck half a bottle of wine, you know, that kind of thing.